gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 original pixels.
 The same percentage reductions would apply if the image was scanned at 400 ppi and you typed 200 or 100 in the first field.

-The quality of the optimized PDF when viewed on a computer monitor will vary depending on the nature of the images, but when viewed on a computer monitor at 100%, you would probably not notice the difference between 600, 300 and 150 ppi results, but when zoomed in to 200% or 400%, the 150 ppi result might look softer (not as sharp).

 The screenshot below shows one of 13 scans from a photo album having pages 11.7" x 8.5" pages.
 The red rectangle shows the part of the page that is shown in the next set of screenshots.

 ![pdf](pdf-5.jpg)

-The screenshots below shows what a part of the photo album page above looks like when viewed on a computer monitor zoomed in to 200%.
-The page was scanned at 600 ppi.
-From left to right, the images are shown at 600 ppi (before the PDF was optimized), 300 ppi, and 150 ppi.
-The files sizes (106 MB, 17 MB, and 6 MB) are for the PDF file containing all 13 pages of the album.
+The screenshots below shows a part of the photo album page above zoomed to 200% on a computer monitor.
+The page was scanned at 600 ppi and then converted to a PDF.
+The image at left is from the PDF before it was optimized.
+The other two images are from versions of the PDF optimized at 300 ppi and 150 ppi.
+The files sizes (106 MB, 17 MB, and 6 MB) are for the PDF files containing all 13 pages of the album.

 ![pdf](pdf-4.jpg)

+In comparing the three images above, notice how the hand-written text above the image is sharp at 600 ppi and 300 ppi, but is a little soft at 150 ppi.
+However, the sailboats look almost the same in all three images.
+That's because the print itself did not contain much fine detail to begin with.

 You can see more examples of downsampling in the [PPI decision tree](Scanner-PPI-Decision-Tree-by-George-Soules.pdf) document on pages 3 and 4.

 ## Alternate approach for creating a right-sized PDF
-This last section describes an alternate approach that is not recommended, but is explained in case you come up with this idea and then don't get the result you expect.
+This last section describes an alternate approach that is not recommended but is explained in case you come up with this idea and then don't get the result you expect.

 The alternate approach is to first create right-sized JPEG files from the scanner's TIFFs and then combine the JPEGs into